w3c/w3c-website-templates-bundle/docs/base/forms.md

 ## Grouping inputs to line up side-by-side

-Apollo includes the class `.input-group` that can be used to align form inputs horizontally with each other, by applying Flexbox behaviour.
+The class `.input-group` can be used to align form inputs horizontally with each other, by applying Flexbox behaviour.
 You can see an example of this in the preceding example for [dealing with times](#dealing-with-dates-and-times).

 ### Considerations